kstrafe/Cxy/documentation/rationale.md

 Good.
 Anything else?
 I think we've got most of it covered.
 Note that the tree structure should be enforced such that you have only access to two paths:
-1. A top-level modules (directly from root)
+1. Modules in root
-2. Direct children (relative from you)
+2. Direct children (relative to the current module)

 This prevents ugly graphs of dependencies and promotes local growth of necessities.
 Of course sometimes we need to import a library like OpenGL, or